22 Amazing Things to Do In the Faroe Islands

 2. Catch a glimpse of the Mulafossur Waterfall

-The things to do in Faroe Islands are centered around nature, and this iconic landscape should be part of your itinerary.
+The Faroe Islands scenery are centered around nature, and this iconic landscape should be part of your itinerary.
 The Mulafossur Waterfall is less than twenty minutes away from the Vagar Airport by car, so you don’t waste a lot of time to get there if you prioritize it as soon as you land.

 This majestic sight is located in the heart of the cozy village called Gasadalur.
 Since Gasadalur is one of the more isolated locations in the Faroe Islands, a car tunnel was built to gain access to town.
 Spotting the Mulafossur Waterfall can be accomplished by taking this tunnel and doing a short walk to the scenic spot, or you can take the old-fashioned route by way of a long hike.